Ntrondle/Unofficial-Windows-player-for-Radio-Swiss-Classic/README.md

 ## Credits

 - Streams and track metadata: [SRG SSR](https://www.srgssr.ch/en) — Radio Swiss Classic
-- This project is fan-made and not affiliated with SRG SSR.
+- This project is fan-made and not affiliated with SRG SSR. if you wish me to remove this repo please reach out in issues and i will promptly remove this, sorry !

 ## License